Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 The costs to be taken into account include: safety audits, technological upgrades, staff training and, if necessary, the use of external consultants.

 The NIS 2 Directive represents a major challenge for organisations, but also an opportunity to improve their cybersecurity and resilience in the face of threats.
 For CISOs, CIOs and SME managers, preparing for this directive involves a rigorous assessment of current security arrangements, the implementation of robust security measures, and a commitment to continuous improvement.
-The NIS 2 directive also imposes an obligation to provide cybersecurity training for managers and to raise awareness among staff.
+The NIS 2 Directive also imposes an obligation to provide cybersecurity training for managers and to raise awareness among staff.

 By following these steps, organisations will not only be able to comply with the NIS 2 Directive, but also strengthen their overall security posture.